zpaulovics/datetimepicker-rails/README.md

 <%= f.input :begin-at, :as => :time_picker %>
 ```

-The scripts below will be included, when you use the "require bootstrap-datetimepicker/pickers".
+The scripts below will be included, when you use the "require pickers" or "require bootstrap-datetimepicker/pickers".
 If you
-need different activation scripts, ignore the //= require bootstrap-datetimepicker/pickers line in
+need different activation scripts, ignore the //= require pickers or //= require bootstrap-datetimepicker/pickers line
-app/assets/javascripts/application.js.
+(depending on your installation) in app/assets/javascripts/application.js.

 ```javascript
     $(document).on('ready page:change', function() {